-Understanding Cat Heat Stroke and How to Prevent It
+Understanding Heat Stroke in Cats and How to Prevent It

 Cats love to explore outside and take in the world around them.
 During warmer months, it is important to make sure your cat stays as cool as possible.
 Many breeds of cats have fur that can make it hard to decrease their body temperature in hot weather.
 When a cat becomes severely overheated, it can have a heat stroke which can turn into a serious medical condition if left untreated.

 When a cat is experiencing a heat stroke their internal body temperature has risen to above 104 degrees Fahrenheit.
 With an internal temperature that high, organs begin to shut down and long-term damage can occur.
-Luckily, there are things you can do to help prevent your cat from having a heat stroke and still allow them to enjoy the warmer months outside.
+Luckily, there are things you can do to help prevent heat stroke in cats and still allow them to enjoy the warmer months outside.

 Any time your cat becomes overheated, it can be cause for concern.
 However, there are different levels of emergencies.
-Knowing the difference between heat exhaustion and heat stroke in a cat can help you decide whether or not you need to seek medical attention for your cat.
+Knowing the difference between heat exhaustion and heat stroke in cats can help you decide whether or not you need to seek medical attention for your cat.

 Heat exhaustion occurs before heat stroke.
 Similar scenarios can cause both heat exhaustion and heat stroke, but the symptoms are different for the two conditions.
 Heat exhaustion is when a cat has become overheated but their body still has time to recover.